himat/macos-desktop-clock-widget-timezones/README.md

 ### Installation

-Download the [latest release](https://github.com/himat/macos-desktop-clock-widget-timezones/releases/latest), uncompress, drag `DesktopClockWidgetTimezones.app` to `/Applications`.
-Then, launch `DesktopClockWidgetTimezones.app`.
+Download the source, open in XCode and build it.

+When it launches you'll see:

 ![Application Screenshot](https://user-images.githubusercontent.com/123345/103148327-81fe6c80-472c-11eb-94f1-24802762a285.png)

-You may now quit the application.
+You can close that window.

 __NOTE:__ You must open `DesktopClockWidgetTimezones.app` at least once for the widget to become available.

-Next, open Notification Center and click the "Edit Widgets" button all the way at the bottom of the list.
+Next, on desktop or notification center, click the "Edit Widgets" button.
 Select the DesktopClockWidgetTimezones widget

 ![Widget Selection Screenshot](https://user-images.githubusercontent.com/123345/103148890-9b0a1c00-4732-11eb-9441-74cfdba41108.png)